Ocean-Science-Analytics/DeepAcoustics/Contribution Guidlines.md

 * Please annotate all changes with comments.

 ## License
-By contributing to DeepSqueak, you agree that your contributions will be licensed under its BSD license.
+By contributing to DeepWaves, you agree that your contributions will be licensed under its BSD license.

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)